vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 #### I used the assumption that Earth's shape is spheroidal with radius = 6371e3 m ( in case of elipsoidal Earth such model calculations are  more complicated [4]).

-Implemented solution is based of spherical shape of the Earth which gives according to Ref.1 0.5% of error.
+The implemented solution is based of spherical shape of the Earth which gives according to Ref.1 0.5% of error.

 I used existing JavaScript implementation of coordinate transformations to create C functions [2].